ClickHouse/terraform-provider-clickhouse/docs/resources/service.md

 - `num_replicas` (Number) Number of replicas for the service.
 Available only for 'production' services.
 Must be between 3 and 20.
 Contact support to enable this feature.
 - `password` (String, Sensitive) Password for the default user.
 One of either `password` or `password_hash` must be specified.
 - `password_hash` (String, Sensitive) SHA256 hash of password for the default user.
 One of either `password` or `password_hash` must be specified.
 - `release_channel` (String) Release channel to use for this service.
 Either 'default' or 'fast'.
 Only supported on 'production' services.
+Switching from 'fast' to 'default' release channel is not supported.

 ### Read-Only